 As the industry grows and custom fitting, technology, golf entertainment venues and digital journalism/social media continue to alter an ever-changing business environment, there are more golf industry opportunities than ever, both at green grass facilities and away from them.
 In fact, the PGA of America has 24 classifications that tell you all you need to know about the different options available to accredited members.

 As an A-18 classification, I am a member of the golf media family that reports the news of the game, enlightens on industry trends and tells the stories of what many in the business feel is the greatest game in the world.

 Costs associated with becoming an accredited PGA professional

 The PGA of America charges $100 for each PAT attempt, and the host facilities may charge an additional fee.
 This is reasonable considering you’ll play 36 holes of golf.
-The PAT in Canada costs $325, with additional attempts, if needed, costing $150 each.

 Once registered into the PGM Associate Program, there are online access fees, test fees, and costs to attend seminar sessions with the completion of each of the three levels.
 The estimated cost without travel and lodging is approximately $4,000.
 Once you are a PGA of America member, there are annual dues payable to one’s PGA section and the national organization.